jibingl/CCNA-CCNP/subnetting.md

 2. Writing down the subnets created by following below rules.
    - Copying the given IP address;
    - Setting the *divided-octet* (It's 3rd here) and all afterwards to 0;
-   - Inreasing the *divided-octet* by the *increment-number* (It's 64 here) to get each subnet's 1st IP;
+   - Inreasing the *divided-octet* by the *increment-number* (It's 64 here) to get each subnet;
    ```
    1st subnet: 172.31.0.0           <--- Set the divided-otect (3rd octet) and afterwards (4th octet) to 0.
    2nd subnet: 172.31.64.0
    3rd subnet: 172.31.128.0
-   4th subnet: 172.31.192.0         <--- This is your target subnet because the given network IP address falls into the range.
+   4th subnet: 172.31.192.0         <--- This is your target subnet because the given network IP address falls into its range.
-   5th subnet: 172.31.256.0         <--- It is not possible that this subnet exsits due to the decimal number of 3rd octet beyonds 255.
+   5th subnet: 172.31.256.0         <--- This subnet dosen't exsits due to the decimal number of 3rd octet beyonds 255.
    ```
 ### 10.10.10.10/14
 1. Working on CIDR/Network Mask to collection below information.